Safe2Drive is one of the most popular traffic schools around, but like some providers, it has its share of good and bad.

 Safe2Drive has almost 2 decades of experience.
 It’s not a newbie provider by any means, and the course quality and service they give reflects that.

 Their customer support representatives are very helpful and responsive as well.
 When we contacted them, they were eager to resolve the issue and answer any concerns.
-The only catch is that they’re not available 24/7/365, which is how traffic schools do it nowadays.
+The only catch is that they’re not available 24/7/365, which is how traffic schools like 2cool do it nowadays.

 Another thing to note that Safe2Drive is not available in all states, so it’s best to check in with your court clerk’s office first before you sign up.